-Watermelon is a fantastic fruit that reaches its peak season during summer months.
-Watermelon, similar to honeydew and cantaloupe, has a unique flavor that allows it to go well with acid, fat and salt.
+Watermelon is a fantastic fruit that reaches its peak season during the summer months.
+Watermelon, similar to honeydew and cantaloupe, has a unique flavor that allows it to go well with acid, fat, and salt.
 When combined with all of those things it really enhances the taste of everything, especially when in a salad.

 Watermelon Feta Salad

 This seems like an odd combination of flavors, but it’s nothing short of delicious.
 The fat from the feta compliments the watermelon to bring about some great flavors.

 Just the simple combination of the two makes for a really tasty salad to serve up all by itself.
 It’s important to make the watermelon feta salad in the summertime to capitalize on watermelon being in peak season.

 Believe it or not, you can grill watermelon.
 When you grill fruit, whether that’s stone fruit or mango or pineapple, it further intensifies the sweetness of that fruit.
 The hot sear marks caramelized the fruit bringing forth all of those natural sugars making the flavor awesome.

 - Preheat the grill to high heat, 450° to 550°.
 Spray the grates with non-stick spray or rub down with oil.

 - Add peeled watermelon slices to the grill and cook for 20-30 seconds per side or until grill marks have formed.
 Place in the refrigerator until chilled, about 20 to 30 minutes before serving.